uppedtrout/Better-config/README.md

 natures, and Essences.
 And the Number of the Lines is Sacred, and the Word are Sacred, and are most potent charms against the Evil Ones.
-And surely some Magicians of the country do write them on parchment or clay, or on pottery, or in the air, that they might be efficacious thereby, and that the Gods will remember the words of the Covenant.Downloaded from www.holybooks.com I copied these words down in my tongue and kept them faithfully these many years, and my own copy will go with me to the place where I will go when my Spirit is torn from the body.
+And surely some Magicians of the country do write them on parchment or clay, or on pottery, or in the air, that they might be efficacious thereby, and that the Gods will remember the words of the Covenant.
+I copied these words down in my tongue and kept them faithfully these many years, and my own copy will go with me to the place where I will go when my Spirit is torn from the body.
 But heed these words well, and remember!
 For remembering is the most